 Controlling the speed and flow conditions within the fish pass are essential to make the fish pass work properly for fish.
 The structures that separate the pools in our deep vertical slot fish passes are the C-sections and the nibs.
 The flowing water is channelled at an angle through the gaps and directed towards the facing wall of the C sections which absorb some of the energy of the water and help slow it down.
 There are also areas of calmer water within each section of the where fish can rest if they need to.
 For example, beside the wall at the nibs is a particularly calm spot.
 Fish can then use a burst of faster swimming as they move through the faster flowing water from one pool to the next.

 Deep vertical slot fish passes are only one kind of fish pass.
 They work well in the wide range of flow conditions that we experience on the River Severn.
 Deep vertical slot fish passes are also suitable for many fish species – all of which have slightly different needs and preferences for flow conditions.
 A layer of stones across the base of the fish pass is also important adding roughness that smaller fish can use as water right at the bottom slows down as it flows over the rough base.
-This is also particularly useful for eels and river lampreys.
+This is also particularly useful for smaller eels and lampreys.